Xyvir/iex.run/.github/readme.md

 At this point iex.run does basically everything I would want it to, there are a few other improvements I can think of but I may not get to these for awhile:

+## todo:

+Remove Folders and DLRemote files from appearing in the index. (remove from names? list)

 ## possible todo:

 - review / refactor cumbersome string manipulation